Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Conclusions

 \section{Conclusions}

-In this paper we have proposed a real-time-trainable and decentralized IoT indoor localization model based on SGP-RI, which significantly reduces the computational complexity of a GP-based model and thereby can be deployed to, and run on, a resource-constrained IoT system device.
+We propose the decentralized indoor localization based on SGP-RI models deployed on resource-constrained IoT devices, enabling real-time sensing and training to better adapt to dynamic and fluctuating indoor electromagnetic environments.
+Experimental results from both dynamic and static Wi-Fi fingerprint databases demonstrate the feasibility of this approach.
+Notably, the SGP-RI model not only provides comparable localization performance using a small fraction of the training data but also greatly reduces training time.

-The experimental results, based on both dynamic and static Wi-Fi fingerprint databases, demonstrate the feasibility of the SGP-RI model under the newly-proposed, decentralized indoor localization framework, enabling frequent retraining of deployed models with updated databases to better adapt to the dynamic and fluctuating indoor electromagnetic environment, which is not possible under the conventional, two-phase indoor localization framework based on a centralized server due to the prohibitive cost of retraining.
-Specifically, the experimental results show that the SGP-RI model can provide comparable localization performance using only a fraction of the entire training dataset with reduced dimensionality and spending less training time.
-Thanks to its real-time-trainability, the SGP-RI model also exhibits superior long-term stability and resilience to environmental dynamics compared to the conventional, centralized models.
+Our work differs from prior work on decentralized indoor localization in that it provides a comprehensive framework targeting dynamic environments, which covers all aspects of Wi-Fi fingerprinting from the construction/maintenance of fingerprint databases to training/retraining of localization models to a unified workflow integrating the two operational phases of the conventional indoor localization.

-Though we focus on the real-time-trainable IoT indoor localization model based on SGP-RI, it is just our first attempt to enable the decentralized indoor localization framework based on models deployed on IoT devices, which integrates the two separate operational phases of the conventional centralized framework into a unified workflow to provide continuous data collection and online instantaneous training for better adaptation to the time-varying statistics of Wi-Fi RSSI fingerprints.
-The new indoor localization framework is also suitable for IoT ecosystems, which have been being deployed in the field and integrated into existing Wi-Fi infrastructure, mostly based on centrally-managed WAPs.
 The proposed framework reduces reliance on a centralized server, which could be a single point of failure, and thereby mitigates service disruptions caused by malicious attacks.
-This is achieved through multiple models running on IoT devices covering only target floors of the whole service area.
-It is also important to note that the same IoT devices can be used to automatically collect Wi-Fi RSSI fingerprints as well, which is the case for the construction of our own XJTLU dynamic database~\cite{zhenghang18:_xjtluin} and provides a promising solution for the maintenance and update of the Wi-Fi fingerprint databases~\cite{li24:_wi_fi}.
+This is achieved through multiple models running on IoT devices covering only target floors of the whole service area; the same IoT devices can automatically collect Wi-Fi fingerprints as well, which is the case for the construction of the XJTLU dynamic database~\cite{tang2024static} and provides a promising solution for the maintenance and update of fingerprint databases~\cite{li24:_wi_fi}.